About the college

 Members of Kellogg College have 24-hour access to the collection, which is reference only.

 The college site has full WiFi coverage, allowing easy access to the University network.
-Study-bedrooms on the college site are equipped for both wired and wireless access.
+Study-bedrooms on the college site are equipped for wireless access.
 There are several network points and desktop workstations around the college for students to use while studying and some hot-desking spaces.
 The college operates a central printing service allowing printing from anywhere on site.
 A scanner/copier facility is also available.

 Sport, music and college facilities